ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 #### Per-Lab Limit

-User A submits 2 jobs, one on the intel partition and one on the epyc partition, each requesting 256 cores.
+User A submits a job requesting 384 cores.
+User B submits a job requesting 384 cores.

-> Because per-user limits are per-partition, both jobs will be submitted and run in parallel.
+> Because each user is within their per-user limits and the lab is within their limit, the jobs will run in parallel.

-User B submits a job on the epyc partition, requesting 16 cores.
+User C submits a job, requesting 16 cores.

-> Because user A is using all 512 cores within the lab, user B's job will be queued until one of user A's jobs finishes.
+> Because User A and User B are using all 768 cores within the lab, User C's job will be queued until either User A's or User B's jobs finishes.

 ## Changing Partitions